Getting out in the cold weather shouldn't be a problem. Read this guide on how to keep kids warm, and how to layer clothes correctly.

 Start with Base Layers

-This is the thermal layer that really helps keep your child warm.
+This is the thermal layer that helps keep your child warm.
 And just like the foundations of a house, you build upon the base layers.
-You adjust the layers of clothes on top so that they are appropriate for the weather conditions.
+You adjust the layers of clothes on top to suit the weather conditions.

-With a good set of base layers, you may find your child needs fewer clothes, and so they are a good investment.
-However, choose wisely as you don’t want them to over heat.
+With a good set of base layers, you may find your child needs fewer clothes, so they are a good investment.
+However, please choose wisely, as you don't want them to overheat.

 We have a guide to choosing base layers for kids that you can read here.

 Your child may be going to school, or your child may be walking through the sudden snowfall to visit their grandma to make sure they are alright and help clear their path.....
 So put normal clothes over the base layers.